StanfordVL/ARPL/README.md

 --->

 ### Abstract
-Policy learning in reinforcement learning has demonstrated success in scaling up problem size beyond toy examples.
-However, enabling these methods on real robots poses a challenge of both sample complexity during learning and safety against malicious intervention.
-Model-based method using simulated approximations of the target domains offer a possible solution, with the caveat that algorithms need to adapt across errors in modelling and adversarial perturbations.
-We introduce Adversarially Robust Policy Learning (ARPL) that leverage active construction of physically-plausible adversarial examples during training to enable sample-effiecient policy learning in source and resulting in a robust policy that performs well under both random perturbations as well as adversarial input manipulations.
-We further show that ARPL improves distance to uncontrollability in simplified environments, hence providing a justification for improved robustness in more complex environments.
-We evaluate our method on four tasks with continuous control and show superior performance of ARPL as compared to state-of-the-art robust policy learning methods.
+Policy search methods in reinforcement learning have demonstrated success in scaling up to larger problems beyond toy examples.
+However, deploying these methods on real robots remains challenging due to the large sample complexity required during learning and their vulnerability to malicious intervention.
+We introduce Adversarially Robust Policy Learning (ARPL), an algorithm that leverages active computation of physically-plausible adversarial examples during training to enable robust policy learning in the source domain and robust performance under both random and adversarial input perturbations.
+We evaluate ARPL on four continuous control tasks and show superior resilience to changes in physical environment dynamics parameters and environment state as compared to state-of-the-art robust policy learning methods.

 ### Methods
 We work with a physical dynamical system model: